top of page

 So Jesus is for the two, Jews & Gentiles.
 And His Prayer is for the two!

-The problem with the Protestant doctrine is they could not reconcile what Paul said with what Jesus said resulting in a domino effect of missing so many crucial truths.
+The problem with the Protestant church view is that it could not reconcile what Paul said with what Jesus said, resulting in a domino effect of missing many crucial truths.

 1.1 Examples of perceived differences between Jesus’ and Paul’s teachings

-- Jesus gave us many commands and parables, including praying the Lord's Prayer daily.
+- But in reality, Jesus taught many commands and parables, including praying the Lord's Prayer daily.
+Then later after resurrection told His disciples to go teach the world everything He taught them.

-- Paul's main message was: "by faith alone".
+- But in reality, Paul's main message was: "by faith alone".
 Which meant no added works of the law of Moses, but Protestants reject this explanation.

 2. The Two Periods of Jesus’ Ministry

 Jesus said in Matthew 28:20 "Therefore go and make disciples of all nations... and teaching them to obey everything I have commanded you."
-This was Jesus after resurrection, which may "seem" contracting to what He told them earlier in His ministry.
+This was Jesus after resurrection, which may "seem" contracting to what He told them earlier in His ministry about "not taking the road that leads to the Gentiles".
 But it is not contradicting!

 There were two distinct periods / roles in Jesus' ministry: